Visit our sister company, HR Surveyors, for precision engineering surveys.

 Proving Utilities Before Excavation

 HR Utilities urges that all utilities be physically proven (QL-A) prior to excavation, a policy aligned with AS5488’s risk mitigation principles.
+Service proving bridges the gap between geophysical detection and physical exposure, giving project teams enough certainty to make design or excavation decisions.
 This step eliminates residual uncertainties from geophysical surveys, ensuring worker safety and project continuity.

 Adopting Complementary Detection Methods